steve-kasica/swkasica.github.io/writer.md

 hed: A few good words
 ---

-As a journalist, I've had bylines in *The New York Times*, in *The Vail Daily*, and on outsideonline.com while covering environmental issues, sports, and the outdoors.
+As a journalist, I've had bylines in *The New York Times*, in *Vail Daily*, and on *Outside's* website while covering environmental issues, sports, and the outdoors.